shbari/shbari.github.io/index.md

 I am passionate about studying hydrology and fluvial–coastal systems in a changing climate, focusing on how hydrological and geomorphological processes shape suspended sediment dynamics from mountain headwaters to river mouths.
 I also study extreme events and their impacts to develop data-driven assessment tools and resilience-focused adaptation strategies for climate-driven hazards.
 </div>
 <div style="text-align: justify;">
 My work combines field observations, numerical models, and statistical analysis.
-I am currently a <b>PhD candidate at Fukushima University</b>, supervised by profesor </b>Yoshiyuki Yokoo</b>.
+I am currently a <b>PhD candidate at Fukushima University</b>, supervised by profesor <b>Yoshiyuki Yokoo</b>.
 </div>

 ---